viponpoint/viponpoint/README.md

 ## Projects
 -  <a href="https://github.com/viponpoint/SOC-Automation-Project">SOC Automation Project</a>
 -  <a href="https://github.com/viponpoint/ActiveDirectory-Project">Active Directory Project</a>
 -  <a href="https://github.com/viponpoint/Pfsense-Firewall-Project">PfSense Firewall Project</a>
+-  <a href="https://github.com/viponpoint/Honeypot-Deployment-and-Monitoring-Project">Honeypot Deployment and Monitoring Project</a>
 -  Setting up of Home VPN: Installation and configuration of Wireguard
 -  Installation and configuration of firewall (Pfsense)
 -  Setting up DNS
 -  Setting up of an IDS/IPS: Configuration of Snort
 -